checkandmate1/AirplaneFetcher/README.md

 ```
 In this file, if the exit `ELVAE` is found, then *AirplaneFetcher* will flag it an check to see if the flightplan contains either `WHITE` or `DIXIE`.
 If it does, it will replace the exit with that actual exit.

-You can customize scratchpad rules for this program by making a `scratchpadRules.json` file.
+You can customize scratchpad rules for this program by making a `scratchpad-rules.json`file in the resources folder.
 The format for scratchpads look like this:

 ```json
 {